 ALL photos in exhibits must have been taken by the exhibitor.
 Photo/Model releases from individuals pictured in the exhibitor's photographs are required unless the photograph is of a group in a public place where identification would not be an issue.
-The release can be obtained at: https://4h.extension.illinois.edu/members/projects/photography.
+Meta data must be included on the back of the picture.
+The photo release and meta data tip sheet can be obtained at: https://go.illinois.edu/PhotographyProject.
 Photos may be taken with a camera, an electronic tablet (i.e. iPad), or a cell phone.